No products in the cart.

 A major reason for Rasmussen’s improvement and successful adoption of the Seven Steps was the school’s fully supportive implementation process.

-The following days and weeks teachers would then implement what they had seen to their own classes while being coached (supervised) by our leadership staff.’
+The following days and weeks teachers would then implement what they had seen in their own classes while being coached (supervised) by our leadership staff.’

 In addition to the coaching, Claudine used staff meetings for further training and explanation to ensure the whole school was confident to teach the Seven Steps.